Deatho0ne/IdleChampScripts/README.md

   - If you go the ult route Havilar is going to be a pain in the neck  to make sure you get it right

+- I will try to update this script for those that do not have Modron, but it is going to be slightly harder after it fully comes online

 - Animehimo has added a few failsafes and speed potion usage

   - I have tested this at the lowest end, but the code seems sound